 There are two things you can infer from this.
-The first being, if you’re easily offended you can skip It Wants Blood! and save yourself from a lot of offence.
+The first is if you’re easily offended you can skip It Wants Blood! and save yourself from a lot of offence.
 The second is that Balsamo has found a way to make American politics an even bigger freak show than it already is.
 Is this freak show worth the price of admission?
 Or should you vote with your wallet and rent something else?

 Bastine and Du Sang are vying for the same seat in Congress and both are willing to stop at nothing to win.
 To that end, Bastine keeps that winged creature around to make sure guests at his fundraisers give generously.
 Du Sang in turn called on the power of voodoo to give him a creature of his own.
 Somewhere in the middle of all of this is Phil who’s been hired to get the dirt on both of them.

 That’s basically as much of a plot as this film has.
 It Wants Blood! is more of a collection of scenes parodying politics and all the sleaze and scandals that go with it than a narrative film.
 It also takes every opportunity it can to toss in some full-frontal nudity.
 While I’m not one to complain about that there’s a nude wrestling scene here that goes on way too long.